Want to Join the Team?

 Have you ever been cornered and asked, “So, what do you do?”
 Sometimes, it can be tough to explain.
 Everyone thinks they know what a pro athlete does.
 But do we really know?
 We asked U.S. Olympic rower Meghan Musnicki to explain her job without using any clichés.

 So Your Kid Wants to Join a Crew Team

 Five Reasons Your Young Athlete Should Try Rowing

 By Will Ruth

 Rowing is an awesome sport that is gaining participants across the world on any available lake, river, reservoir or bay.
 Like any hard-endurance athletes, we rowers have a reputation for being a little crazy with our love of early mornings and embracing the pain of racing.

 Joining/Re-joining After the Fall Season

-We are listed as a Spring Sport, but this is for Varsity Letter awarding only because our primary racing season is the Spring.
+Our primary racing season is in the spring, so we are listed as a Spring Sport.
+However, this is for Varsity Letter awarding only.
 The reality is we begin in September and practice, train, and compete from September until late May.